TatevikBelokon/DashboardReactApp/README.md

 # DashboardReactApp
-The table is filled with data using the API in repository frontend-interview-task-api-master
+The table is filled with data using the API from repository 'frontend-interview-task-api-master'